joeljorly/Grip_Task_2/README.md

 Task : Prediction using Unsupervised Machine Learning

 Problem Statement:
--From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
+- From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.